 Once all the milk has been soaked up, pour the caramel in a thin layer and cover with chopped walnuts.

 On cake # 2, pour one-third of the milk mixture.
 Then turn the cake into the serving bowl and pour the rest of the milk over the cake.
 Keep it slow and even all over.
 Once all of the milk has soaked in, add the caramel and cover it with broken walnuts.
 Repeat with cake #3.

 Keep the measured dry ingredients and the milk should be boiling hot when you start the beater.
 It cannot ''wait'' once it has been beaten.

-Caramel can be made at home or store bought in glass jars.
+Caramel can be made at home or bought at a store in glass jars.

-I added 2 tbsp rum to my caramel.
+I added 2 tbsp of rum to my caramel.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.

 The Art of Parsi Cooking; reviving an ancient cuisine was published in 2016 by Austin Macauley and continues to be available through amazon book depot book depository and from the publishers.